Will FTX Buy Celsius?

 Being one of the big players in the crypto market, FTX always had an inch over the others.
 Before knowing about what’s going on between FTX and Celsius let us take a look at these two companies:

 Leading centralised cryptocurrency exchange FTX Exchange is known for its expertise in swaps and leveraged products.
-Sam Bankman-Fried, an MIT alumnus and former trader for international exchange-traded funds at Jane Street Capital, founded FTX in 2018.
+In 2018, Sam Bankman-Fried, who studied at MIT and worked as a trader for international exchange-traded funds at Jane Street Capital, started FTX.

 The company provides a variety of trading products, including swaps, options, volatility products, and leveraging tokens.